resilientOrgs/Resilient-community-app/README.md

 Do we have options where the email addresses are private but users can message each other through the app

-Do we need a messages dataset a posts dataset and a user dataset or a posts dataset that is both local and global
+Do we need a messages dataset, a posts dataset and a user dataset or a posts dataset that is both local and global

 How do we validate a users authenticity